School Committee - February 08, 2024

 And we'd also have to look at cuts in already austere supplies and materials budgets.

-But especially again, in order to come close to that 2.84, there would need to be significant cuts in instructional staff and teaching staff, you know, resulting in class sizes that clearly would not benefit our kids and clearly our community members and our staff know is not what, you know, a district like Sharon's should have.
+there would need to be significant cuts in instructional staff and teaching staff, you know, resulting in class sizes that clearly would not benefit our kids and clearly our community members and our staff know is not what, you know, a district like Sharon should have.

-If you took the number of students in FY22 and increased us to the state average, that would bring in 2.8%.
+If you took the number of students in FY22 and increased us to the state average, that would bring in $2.868

-six, eight million additional dollars, which would close the gap that we're talking about and allow us to really fully implement the level service as well as improvements that is necessary.
+million additional dollars, which would close the gap that we're talking about and allow us to really fully implement the level service as well as improvements that is necessary.

 Dr. Patel, can I just clarify?